Arava, 20 mg 30 pcs.

 – Metabolic disorders

-Frequent: increased creatine phosphokinase (CPK)
+Common: increased creatine phosphokinase (CPK)

-Infrequent: hypokalemia, hyperlipidemia, hypophosphatemia.
+Uncommon: hypokalemia, hyperlipidemia, hypophosphatemia.

-Rare: increased lactate dehydrogenase (LDH)
+Rare: increased lactate dehydrogenase (LDH) levels

-Frequent unknown: hypouricemia
+Frequency unknown: hypouricemia

 – Nervous system

-Frequent: headache, dizziness, paresthesias.
+Frequent: headache, dizziness, paresthesia.

 Very rare: peripheral neuropathy